7 public cloud best practices every business needs to know

 Moving to the public cloud is a good thing for most businesses.
 It optimises workloads, reduces costs, and helps you enjoy emerging technologies sooner.
 However, a successful transition to the cloud requires more than just understanding the technology.
 It takes a lot of planning, focus, and collaboration, as a single misstep can quickly turn into a costly and time-consuming effort.

-To ensure your business makes the most of its public cloud transition, we’ve gathered the top seven public cloud best practices to keep you on track.
+To ensure your business makes the most of its public cloud migration, we’ve gathered the top seven public cloud best practices to keep you on track.
 Whether you’re still planning the transition or have already moved to the public cloud, these best practices will streamline your digital transformation, accelerate the time to value, and reduce your risk.

 1. Get buy-in across the organisation